 Proposals must be submitted separately in two parts, a Technical Proposal and a Cost Proposal.
-Required forms, conceptual plans, and approved ATCs used in preparing the Proposer's Cost Proposal shall also be incorporated in the Technical Proposal as Appendices.
+Required forms, confidentiality list, conceptual plans, and approved ATCs used in preparing the Proposer's Cost Proposal shall also be incorporated in the Technical Proposal as Appendices.
 If a Proposer does not, at a minimum, submit a Technical Proposal Narrative and Technical Proposal Conceptual Plans, the submittal will be considered non-responsive and retained without further review/evaluation.
-Any concepts that conflict with the RFP specifications discovered during the evaluations or after award of the Project, and which are not approved as an ATC, shall not prevail over RFP specifications and shall be resolved at no expense to SCDOT (i.e. time or cost).
+Any concepts that conflict with the RFP specifications discovered during the evaluations or after award of the Project, and which are not approved as an ATC, shall not prevail control over RFP specifications and shall be resolved at no expense to SCDOT (i.e. time or cost).
+The determination of whether a concept conflicts with the RFP specifications and the resolution of that conflict shall be at the sole discretion of the SCDOT.